Health Insurance Policy

 New students who begin their enrollment during summer sessions are NOT automatically enrolled in, and NOT billed for, the University-endorsed student health insurance plan.
 These students should purchase their own health insurance to protect themselves against unexpected high medical costs and to have access to quality care.

-These students have the option to purchase the University-endorsed student health insurance plan.
-The process to enroll in the plan is based on when a student begins her/his summer session at USF.
+These students also have the option to purchase the University-endorsed student health insurance plan.
+The process to enroll in the plan is based on when a student begins their summer session at USF.

 Please note: The plan deductible will restart for these students on August 1 if they enroll in the USF-endorsed student health insurance plan for the following academic year.